If you've blocked our ad, please consider unblocking it.

 - SeraphSong - An accessory which gradually restored your MP while equipped.
 It would have been rather useful, but given the Gold Stud reduces your MP cost to such a degree that MP restoration is rather trivial, this was probably rendered unnecessary.

-Famously, two songs appeared on the Chrono Trigger OST but were not used in-game.
+Famously, two songs appeared on the Chrono Trigger OST but were not used in-game (although they still remain in the game's code).
 There also exists a third, lesser-known unused song.

 (Track 2-11 on the OST)